 At my school, we do not get ANY color ink, whatsoever.
 Does that mean I never print in color?
 No way!
 It means I print everything in color at home.
-I have the HP OfficeJet 4635 e-All-in-One Printer, so every time I buy a new black and white and color ink cartridge, it costs me around $68.00.
+I know, you might be thinking, “are you crazy??”

 #1 – An Eligible Printer

 First, you need an eligible printer so you can start printing with color ink on a budget.
 Click here to find a list.
 Since you have an eligible printer, your printer will “communicate” with HP and inform them to send you more ink when you are running low.
 You will never have to leave a print job halfway done because you’ve run out of ink.
 This print service will make sure you are always stocked up.

 If your color printer is not on the list, I would 100% say it is worth it to buy one that is on the list.
 The money you will save in ink in the long run will more than make up for it!
 Plus, my printer scans, faxes, makes copies, and prints from my cell phone!
 No matter if it is printed or copies, you are set.